 Source Notes

-This article was developed from my Notion notes: 2.
+Based on my complete Notion module: 2.
 Databricks Lakehouse Platform.